Every day more investors are using alternative strategies to generate income given the low income that bonds provide.

 Click here to read my related post Is Passive Income Real?

 Learning Time for Owning Business Vs Real Estate

-Regardless of whether you choose to own a business to buy real estate, learning how to choose and manage each is essential.
+Regardless of whether you choose to own a business or buy real estate, learning how to choose and manage each is essential.
 There is no way around this.
 Based on my experience, buying real estate takes less time than starting or owning a business.

 Real estate agents provide a lot of guidance in buying property.
 Leasing agents and property managers can all be had, albeit at a cost.

-Having written that, I’ll share that online business is also an ever changing industry that is still in the early pioneering days.
+Having written that, I’ll share that online business is also an ever changing industry that is still in the pioneering days.
 With that, however, comes exceptional opportunities for those willing to venture into the territory.

 With both owning a business and real estate, investors must learn to become business owners.
 This is very different from working for someone else.
 It entails matters like entity structures, legal issues, accounting, taxes, organization, delegating, and managing others.
 Regarding this, real estate is easier than owning a business, however.